 that this recipe, this mission of the company, is well, is considered

 well received in the Far East as well.
 Up to the extent that last year I

 decided to open an assembly plant in Thailand, with a clear objective to

 serve the Far East market.

-CNN's Juliet Mann: Over the last ten years or so though, Ducati
+CNN's Juliet Mann: Over the last ten years or so though, Ducati has had

 several owners.
 What's going to make Audi different?